anutron/behavior/Docs/Behavior.md

 Filters
 =======

 Behavior applies all the registered filters to the element you specify (and its children).
-This requires that each element that should have a behavior applied name the filters it needs in its `data-filters` property.
+This requires that each element that should have a behavior applied name the filters it needs in its `data-behavior` property.
 It also means that every named filter must be registered.

 Filters can be registered to an *instance* of Behavior or to the global Behavior namespace.
 So if you register a "Foo" filter globally, all instance of Behavior get that filter.
 If a specific instance of Behavior defines a "Foo" filter, then the local instance is used regardless of the presence of a global filter.